DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Changelist

+* Version update to 1.3.0

+  - Added `tumorSample` and `controlSample` variables to job environments.
+These can also be used in output file paths.

+* Version update to 1.2.178

+  - Including gnomAD exomes and genomes for nocontrol workflow filtering.
+  - Adding gnomAD files for no-control workflow.
+  - Updating the COWorkflowsBasePlugin.
+  - Including gnomAD exomes and genomes for nocontrol workflow filtering

 * Version update to 1.2.177

-- Roddy 3.0 support
+  - Roddy 3.0 support.
   - 1.2.177 is equivalent to 1.0.176-9
   - 1.2.177-1 is equivalent to 1.0.176-10.

 * Version update to 1.0.176-9

   - Fix of a bug affecting versions 1.0.176 to 1.0.176-8 that results in higher false positive rate.

 * Version update to 1.0.176

   - SNVs calling made default.
   - Swapchecker - checks for tumor/control swap from the same PID.
-- TiNDA - Tumor in normal detection analysis, using Canopy's EM-clustering algorithm
+  - TiNDA - Tumor in normal detection analysis, using Canopy's EM-clustering algorithm.

 * Version update to 1.0.168

   - Further checks for the platypus indel calling step are introduced.
 A zgrep will be performed, together with a linecount to see if there are any faulty lines in the raw vcf file.

 * Version update to 1.0.161

 * Version update to 1.0.157

-- Move the indel calling workflow to its own plugin
+  - Move the indel calling workflow to its own plugin.

 * Version update to 1.0.131

   - Change workflow class to override another execute method.
 This makes the workflow a bit cleaner.